iamreechi/calculate_image_brightness/README.md

 >BTW you can place your own images inside the images directory or
 >modify the code a little bit to input your own images
 >just change the path to you local machine path where the images are in line 31
+>put all images in a folder called images in your local machine
->and change line 32 to the path where your dark images are and line 33 to the path where bright images are
+>and change line 32 to the path where your dark images should be copied to  are and line 33 to the path where over bright images should be copied to
+>Images that are nither over bright or dark will remain in images folder

 ### Actual image High Resolution
 ![Original image](https://github.com/iamreechi/calculate_image_brightness/blob/master/images/low_size_bright.jpg)